Siena looks to extend streak vs Fairfield | WTOP

-DID YOU KNOW: The Siena offense has recorded a turnover on only 15 percent of its possessions, which is the 20th-best rate in the nation.
-The Fairfield defense has forced opposing teams to turn the ball over on just 15.8 percent of all possessions (ranked 328th among Division I teams).
+DID YOU KNOW: The Siena offense has recorded a turnover on only 13.9 percent of its possessions, which is the seventh-lowest rate in the nation.
+The Fairfield defense has forced opposing teams to turn the ball over on just 15.7 percent of all possessions (ranked 323rd among Division I teams).

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25